Efficient Error-tolerant Search on Knowledge Graphs: Proposed Approach

-The main problem with EXED is that the number of intermediate results can become huge, especially for large edit distance thresholds and large node degrees of the data graph.
+The main problem with EXED is the large number of intermediate results due to backtracking when searching for a mappings, especially for large edit distance thresholds and large node degrees of the data graph.
 Most of those intermediate results need to be kept until a very late stage of the searching.

 To reduce the number of intermediate results, we develop a new algorithm referred to as wildcard queries with edit distance constraint (WCED).
-The approach taken in this algorithm is to map the subgraph edit distance problem instance into subgraph isomorphism problem instances without missing any relevant answers.
-This is done by introducing the concept of wildcard labels. \begin{definition}{(Wildcard Label)} A wildcard label is a label that can substitute for any other label in graph matching. \end{definition}
+The approach taken in this algorithm is to map a subgraph edit distance problem instance into a set of subgraph isomorphism problem instances without missing any relevant answers.
+This is done by introducing wildcard labels.
+A {\it wildcard label} is a label that can substitute for any other label in graph matching.
 The main idea is to perform multiple subgraph isomorphism searches based on the original query and merge the retrieved answers to obtain the final results.
-This approach has two phases: query pre-processing and subgraph search and answer mergence.
+This approach has two phases: (1) query pre-processing, and (2) subgraph search and answer merging.

-In the query preprocessing phase, we choose $t$ edges from $|E_q|$ query edges, where $t$ is the edit distance threshold and set their labels to the wildcard label.
-This gives us ${|E_q| \choose t}$ wildcard queries assuming that $t \leq |E_q|$.
+In the query preprocessing phase, we choose $t$ edges from $|E_Q|$ edges in the query graph, where $t$ is the edit distance threshold, and apply an edit operation to each selected edge.
+Our edit operations are edge label substitution and edge deletion (edge insertion is not considered as discussed in Sec~\ref{sec:def}).
+For edge label substitution, we set the edge label to wildcard, and for edge deletion, we simply delete the edge.
+A caveat with edge deletion is that deleting an edge can result in a disconnected query graph, hence deletion can be applied to a subset of the edges while keeping the query connected (see Def.~\ref{def:eteqQ}), whereas substitution can be applied to all edges.
+Applying these edit operations gives $O({|E_Q| \choose 2t})$ queries with possibly some wildcards on edge labels, assuming $t \leq |E_Q|$.
 For example, Figure~\ref{fig:wcq} shows a two-edge query and its wildcard queries with edit distance threshold $1$.

-In the next phase, we run subgraph isomorphism searches on those generated wildcard queries.
-For this, we directly adopt EXED with edit threshold set to $0$.
-This returns the subgraphs where the wildcard matches any labels.
-For example, searching for the first wildcard query in Figure~\ref{fig:wcq} will give us all subgraphs which have an edge labelled $l_1$ and and an edge with any label, both under the same parent node.
-Finally, duplicates due to possible overlappings between wildcard queries are removed.
+In the next phase, we run subgraph isomorphism searches on those generated queries, where we directly adopt EXED with edit threshold set to $0$.
+This returns the subgraphs where the wildcard matches any label.
+For example, searching for the left wildcard query in Figure~\ref{fig:wcq} will give us all subgraphs which have an edge labelled $l_1$ and and an edge with any label, both under the same parent node.
+Finally, duplicates due to possible overlaps between wildcard queries are removed.